-Forms/Log name Abbreviation Purpose Data Treatment TT Decords permanent termination of study device was entered Termination 11 Records permanent termination of study device use, either before V6 or when the participant ends the treatment at V6 V Unusual Event UE Reports protocol deviations, unusual medical problems, events that require expedited review, devices or masks not returned at end of study, or device, masks, or accessories returned to DCC due to malfunction or damage.
-Refer to Section 9 ✓ Unmasking UM Completed when the participant is unmasked either before the end of the study or at the end of the study ✓ Methacholine Challenge Worksheet - 11-Step MW Assists coordinators in completing the Methacholine Challenge Testing and guides them to perform the appropriate sequence of spirometry efforts for the test.
-No Questionnaires information directly from the participant or ardian concerning aspects of participant's asthmaty of sleep Asthma Symptom Utility Index AS Asks about asthma symptoms within the past 2 weeks ✓ Berlin Sleep Questionnaire BQ Assesses the risk of sleep apnea and other sleep related symptoms ✓ Epworth Sleepiness Scale ES Determines the level of daytime sleepiness ✓ Study Evaluation EV Completed at V6 and V7 by the participant to obtain the participant's impression of the treatment received ✓ Multivariable Apnea Prediction Questionnaire MP Assesses the risk of sleep apnea and other sleep related symptoms.
-See Section 8.2.3 for details. ✓ Marks Asthma Quality of Life Questionnaire MQ Measures asthma specific quality of life ✓ Sino-Nasal Questionnaire (SNQ- 6) 6 week NQ Assesses symptoms of rhinitis and sinusitis for the past 6 weeks ✓ Pittsburgh Sleep Quality Index SQ Measures the quality and patterns of sleep ✓ Asthma Control Test (ACT) TA Asks about asthma symptoms during the past four weeks ✓ Quality of Life Questionnaires (WQ) WQ Assess general and asthma-specific quality of life ✓
+Forms/Log name Abbreviation Purpose Data entered Treatment Termination TT Records permanent termination of study device use, either before V6 or when the participant ends the treatment at V6 entereu √ Unusual Event UE Reports protocol deviations, unusual medical problems, events that require expedited review, devices or masks not returned at end of study, or device, masks, or accessories returned to DCC due to malfunction or damage.
+Refer to Section 9 ~ Unmasking UM Completed when the participant is unmasked either before the end of the study or at the end of the study \checkmark Methacholine Challenge Worksheet - 11-Step MW Assists coordinators in completing the Methacholine Challenge Testing and guides them to perform the appropriate sequence of spirometry efforts for the test.
+No Questionnaires information directly from the participant or ardian concerning aspects of participant's asthma ty of sleep Asthma Symptom Utility Index AS Asks about asthma symptoms within the past 2 weeks ✓ Berlin Sleep Questionnaire BQ Assesses the risk of sleep apnea and other sleep related symptoms \checkmark Epworth Sleepiness Scale ES Determines the level of daytime sleepiness \checkmark Study Evaluation EV Completed at V6 and V7 by the participant to obtain the participant's impression of the treatment received ✓ Multivariable Apnea Prediction Questionnaire MP Assesses the risk of sleep apnea and other sleep related symptoms.
+See Section 8.2.3 for details. ✓ Marks Asthma Quality of Life Questionnaire MQ Measures asthma specific quality of life ✓ Sino-Nasal Questionnaire (SNQ- 6) 6 week NQ Assesses symptoms of rhinitis and sinusitis for the past 6 weeks ✓ Pittsburgh Sleep Quality Index SQ Measures the quality and patterns of sleep \checkmark Asthma Control Test (ACT) ТА Asks about asthma symptoms during the past four weeks \checkmark Quality of Life Questionnaires (WQ) WQ Assess general and asthma-specific quality of life ~

-^{}All questionnaires will be provided in Spanish versions as well.
+All questionnaires will be provided in Spanish versions as well.
 Please refer to individual questionnaires for specific guidelines on administration, completion, and scoring.

-Forms/Log nam ne Abbreviation Purpose Data entered
+Forms/Log name Abbreviation Purpose Data entered